quii/go-specs-greet/README.md

 - Analyse your problem and identify a slight improvement to your system that pushes you in the right direction
 - Change the spec
-- Follow the compilation errors until the test runs
+- Follow the compilation errors until the AT runs
 - Update your implementation to make the system behave according to the specification
 - Refactor